Bicycle Accidents in Boulder, CO

 Common Cycling Accident Injuries

 Boulder is a bike-friendly community.
-Seven out of every ten Boulderites own a bicycle and a good number use theirs at least once a week.
+Seven out of every ten Boulderites own a bicycle, and a good number use theirs at least once a week.
 In between, other forms of alternative transportation, including walking, are the preferred method of travel for many in our city.

-• Injury to the head neck
+• Injury to the head and neck

 • Brain injury